CWongdabest/CV/README.md

 ## Canace Wong

 I am a full-stack software developer in training with Makers Academy, Europe’s leading developer bootcamp.
 Before joining Makers, I worked in financial and corporate communications, starting my career at an award winning city PR firm for growth companies, where I left as associate partner to assume the role of Head of Communications at a London and Hong Kong based VC firm.

 In my native Hong Kong, I have worked across a range of media organisations, including as South Asia correspondent for Euromoney Institutional Investor, and a short stint at South China Morning Post news and city desks.

 I will be available for work as a developer in January 2018.
 I look forward to  bringing your organisation the industry best practice I acquired at Makers, alongside my client service capability, cross-cultural sensitivities, and commercial exposure towards growth companies, developed throughout my career.

 ## Skills

+#### Client services/ account management

+•	First point of contact with various client accounts at a city PR agency for growth companies.

+•	At one point serving thirteen client accounts at a time for their financial and corporate communications activities.

-#### This Skill
+#### Crisis management

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+•	First point of contact for delisting companies from the London Stock Exchange, communicating directly with national journalists and investors.

+#### Corporate and brand/product positioning

+•	Four years of experience in financial and corporate communications.

+•	Product positioning efforts led to international coverage (UK, China, and Hong Kong news) of a natural remedy product that is coming to market.

+#### Commercial contract negotiation

+•	Managed an annual communications budget of £450,000 while Head of Communications.

+•	Agency selection and negotiating contracts of up to £200,000 per annum.

+•	First point of contact/ driver in negotiating scope of work/ costs of various legal contracts.

-#### Another Skill
+#### Professional networks

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+•	Wide pool of contacts with finance houses, financial analysts, professional services firms, and stock exchanges in London, Cyprus, and Denmark for start-ups and growth companies.

 ## Education